 I have been married to my lovely wife Michelle for over 30 years and have three grown up daughters, all of whom went to school at St John’s in Marlborough.
 We have now lived in Wiltshire for over 25 years.

-In additional to politics I enjoy taking part in many sports, having played village cricket in Wiltshire for many years and I still play competitive squash on a weekly basis.
+In addition to politics I enjoy taking part in many sports, having played village cricket in Wiltshire for many years and I still play competitive squash on a weekly basis.
 Recently I have increased my cycling and running, which allows me to experience the quality of Wiltshire roads first hand.
-I can often be seen walking my dog, Rocco, in various areas of the division but in particular Oakfrith Woods, which is one of my (and Rocco’s) favourite places.

 - Listen to you, meet with you, understand your concerns and be available to you;